Jadens-arc/jadens-arc.github.io/content/_index.md

 ## Overview

-I've been working at ISP.Net for over two years now as a Full Stack Developer.
-I primarily work in PHP with the Symfony framework.
-Working at an internet service provider has given me the unique opportunity to not only grow as a developer building enterprise software but to also learn about how some of the most critical infrastructure is managed.

-Outside of that, programming has been my passion for a big part of my life.
+Programming has been my passion for a big part of my life.
 I taught myself my first programming language at 13 and instantly became hooked.
+I've been a full stack developer for over 2 years now.

 Feel free to check out some of my projects or read my blog, and thanks